-Although this is titled What to Eat in Marseille I really should have named it What I Wish I Had Eaten in Marseille.
+Although this is title What to Eat in Marseille I really should have named it What I Wish I Had Eaten in Marseille.

 My itinerary only allowed for 24 hours in Marseille and it was so packed I didn’t really have the opportunity to try Provencal food in Marseille.

 It’s a big regret.
 But also a lesson for me that I cannot have an itinerary that only allows for one day in a city.
 Not a city as iconic for food as Marseille.

 So while I’m sharing this post with you it’s really a reminder for me as I know I’ll go back to Marseille.

 But before we get to the food let me tell you a little bit about Marseille because it doesn’t have a good reputation but as you know I like ugly cities.

 While Marseille isn’t ugly, it isn’t well loved despite being the oldest city in France.
 It’s a port town so many tourists only come in for the day on cruise ships.

 Day tripping tourists dislike that it isn’t pristine and there aren’t a lot of organized activities.

 But I like wandering around, Le Panier district next to the waterfront is full of local artisan shops.

 Food here is different than food in Paris.
 Marseille is on the coast and it has great seafood with influences from North Africa, Italy and Spain.
 It isn’t a simple question.
 It’s not the typical Provencal city in France and I really like that.